-4.1 Assembling and disassembling packets
+4.1 Assembling and Disassembling Packets

-Format of assembled packet: For small packets, the size of their headers (at least 20 bytes for IP and TCP header respectively, 6 bytes for MAC header) is comparable to the size of their payloads, and that is one major reason why network throughput cannot reach bare-metal bandwidth, even with new techniques like DPDK.
+Format of Assembled Packets.
+For small packets, the size of their headers (at least 20 bytes for IP and TCP header respectively, 6 bytes for MAC header) is comparable to the size of their payloads, and that is one major reason why network throughput cannot reach bare-metal bandwidth, even with new techniques like DPDK.
 However, when considering packets to the same destination, their headers contain a significant amount of redundancy: packet assembly at the helper nodes can remove such redundancy and further improve throughput at the helpee.
 For example, since packets to be assembled have the same destination, PostMan only needs to maintain one copy of destination IP and port in the assembled packet.
 PostMan can shrink source IP as well for small to medium clusters by maintaining a mapping from IP to a shorter identification number at each node (e.g., 2 bytes for clusters with less than 64K machines).
 Moreover, since the connections from the clients to the helper and the connections from the helper to the helpee are separate, they perform congestion control independently, which means the helper can simply discard related information in the original packets.

-As shown in Figure 2, a helper node can assemble packets from multiple connections, and when doing so, the helper discards their TCP/IP/MAC headers and only sends their payloads, together with one TCP/IP/MAC header for all payloads,
+As shown in Fig. 2, a helper node can assemble packets from multiple connections, and when doing so, the helper discards their TCP/IP/MAC headers and only sends their payloads, together with one TCP/IP/MAC header for all payloads, so that the helpee does not need to pay the header overhead for each packet.
+However, to ensure that the helpee can correctly disassemble packets, the helper node must encapsulate necessary information for each payload, which is called a "PostMan header".